bob134552/Battlestations/TESTING.md

 [W3C HTML Validator](https://validator.w3.org/) was used to check for errors in all templates, any error left is due to django templating.
 [BeautifyTools](https://beautifytools.com/javascript-validator.php) was used to validate all written javascript.
 [PEP8 online check](http://pep8online.com/) was used to check for errors in python code for all apps.
-- Some errors due to length of lines ignored due to not being able to be shortened.
+- Some errors remain due to length of lines, these were ignored as it was not possible to shorten them.

 ### Manual Testing Based On User Stories